ronthetech/til/typescript/how-to-type-a-function-in-an-interface.md

-# How to Type a Function
+# How to Type a Function in an Interface

 ---